Coffee, the world's most popular beverage, is known for its stimulating effect and unique taste.

 Detailed explanation of the data in Table 2:

-- Exposure: The type of coffee tested (general coffee, instant, filtered).
+- Exposure: The type of coffee examined (general coffee, instant, filtered).

 - Effect in years (95% CI): A statistical estimate of the effect of consuming a specific type of coffee on telomere length, presented in years.